 TGbe editor: Modify the subclause as the following (Track Changes ON):

-(#2909)If an MLD has (#6379) a established block ack agreement with another MLD for a TID, and the transmission of a QoS Data frame of the TID on a link is unsuccessful, and if the frame is not a fragment, the MLD may attempt retransmissions of the frame on any link that has the TID mapped to it, subject to the applicable lifetime limit for that frame and subject to any other restrictions that apply to the link where the retransmission is scheduled(#2714)(#2761).
+(#2909)If an MLD has (#6379) an established block ack agreement with another MLD for a TID, and the transmission of a QoS Data frame of the TID on a link is unsuccessful, and if the frame is not a fragment, the MLD may attempt retransmissions of the frame on any link (#4485) to which the TID is mapped, subject to the applicable lifetime limit for that frame and subject to any other restrictions that apply to the link where the retransmission is scheduled(#2714)(#2761).

 (#3381)If an MLD does not have a block ack agreement with another MLD for a TID, then the frames for that TID with failed transmission attempts are delivered following the rules defined in 35.3.12 (Multi-link device individually addressed data delivery without block ack negotiation).

 (#2598)NOTE—A retransmitted frame is not encapsulated with a new PN when retransmitted on another link.

+(#6323) Individually addressed management frames with failed transmission attempts are delivered following the rules defined in 35.3.13 (Multi-link device individually addressed Management frame delivery).